satellite-image-deep-learning/techniques/README.md

 * [Implementing Transfer Learning from RGB to Multi-channel Imagery](https://towardsdatascience.com/implementing-transfer-learning-from-rgb-to-multi-channel-imagery-f87924679166) -> takes a resnet50 model pre-trained on an input of 224x224 pixels with 3 channels (RGB) and updates it for a new input of 480x400 pixles and 15 channels (12 new + RGB) using keras
 * [How to implement augmentations for Multispectral Satellite Images Segmentation using Fastai-v2 and Albumentations](https://towardsdatascience.com/how-to-implement-augmentations-for-multispectral-satellite-images-segmentation-using-fastai-v2-and-ea3965736d1)
 * [Principal Component Analysis: In-depth understanding through image visualization](https://towardsdatascience.com/principal-component-analysis-in-depth-understanding-through-image-visualization-892922f77d9f) applied to Landsat TM images, [with repo](https://github.com/Skumarr53/Principal-Component-Analysis-testing-on-Image-data)
+* [Leveraging Geolocation Data for Machine Learning: Essential Techniques](https://towardsdatascience.com/leveraging-geolocation-data-for-machine-learning-essential-techniques-192ce3a969bc) -> A Gentle Guide to Feature Engineering and Visualization with Geospatial data, in Plain English

 # Miscellaneous (generlly) non ML Techniques
 ## Pansharpening